Fate of entanglement in one-dimensional fermion liquid with coherent particle loss

-{\emph{Discussion.}}-- We explore the entanglement entropy dynamics of a one-dimensional quantum liquid in several cases.
-Though The von Neumann entropy contains information beyond quantum entanglement, it provides a better description on the universal behavior of the system's temporal evolution.
-While the logarithmic entanglement negativity\cite{PhysRevLett.77.1413,PhysRevLett.95.090503} is a viable method for analyzing the pure quantum entanglement spectrum, its computational complexity is significant.
-The manipulation of cold atomic optical lattice systems allows for the experimental engineering of many-body open quantum systems, where atomic couplings and parallel inciding lasers.
-Alternatively, one can simulate the many-body Liouvillian dynamics on large-scale dissipative three-level superconducting qubit circuits via the control of driven frequencies and couplings between qubits\cite{zhou_rapid_2021}, where the non-Hermitian ground state is prepared by quantum tomography\cite{naghiloo_quantum_2019} and entanglement can be measured in several protocols\cite{abanin_measuring_2012,daley_measuring_2012,choo_measurement_2018,dalmonte_quantum_2018}.
-Other numeric or qubits quantum simulation methods for open systems are also applicable\cite{varma_simulating_2021,weimer_simulation_2021}, are also feasible for open systems.
+{\emph{Discussion.}}-- We investigated the entropy of a one-dimensional dynamical quantum liquid in various scenarios.
+Although the entropy provides information beyond quantum entanglement, it offers a more comprehensive representation of the universal behavior of the system's temporal evolution.
+While the logarithmic entanglement negativity \cite{PhysRevLett.77.1413,PhysRevLett.95.090503} is a viable method for analyzing the pure quantum entanglement spectrum, its computational complexity is significant.
+The manipulation of cold atomic optical lattice systems allows for the experimental engineering of many-body open quantum systems, where atomic couplings and parallel inciding lasers can be fine-tuned \cite{zhou_rapid_2021}.
+Alternatively, the many-body Liouvillian dynamics can be simulated on large-scale dissipative three-level superconducting qubit circuits by controlling the driven frequencies and couplings between qubits.
+The non-Hermitian ground state is prepared by quantum tomography \cite{naghiloo_quantum_2019}, and entanglement can be measured using several protocols \cite{abanin_measuring_2012,daley_measuring_2012,choo_measurement_2018,dalmonte_quantum_2018,tran2023measuring}.Additionally, other numerical or qubit-based quantum simulation techniques, e.g. in \cite{varma_simulating_2021,weimer_simulation_2021}, are also feasible for open systems.

 {\emph{Acknowledgement.}}-- We acknowledge Yong-Shi Wu for inspiring comments at the early stage of this work.
 We also acknowledge Gregory A. Fiete for fruitful discussion.
 This work was supported by NSFC (Grants No. 11861161001), the Science, Technology and Innovation Commission of Shenzhen Municipality (No. ZDSYS20190902092905285), Guangdong Basic and Applied Basic Research Foundation under Grant No. 2020B1515120100, Shenzhen-Hong Kong Cooperation Zone for Technology and Innovation (Grant No.HZQB-KCZYB-2020050), and Center for Computational Science and Engineering at Southern University of Science and Technology.